cllckn/database-management-systems/module4/README.md

 **Warning: Omitting the WHERE clause will delete all records from the table.
 If you want to remove all records and reset identity values, consider using TRUNCATE TABLE instead.**

----

 ## **Database Operations with Application Programs**

-To perform database operations using application programs, **database drivers** are required to establish communication between the programming language and the database.
+To perform database operations using application programs, **database drivers** are essential.
+These drivers facilitate communication between the programming language and the database.
 ### **Database Drivers Provide the Following Core Functions:**
 - **Establishing a connection** to the database.
 - **Executing queries** (such as SELECT, INSERT, UPDATE, DELETE).